3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ### 🔷Pinned definition list screen

-This is the list screen displayed by `Edit Pin`.
+This is a list of launch buttons, etc., displayed by `Edit Pin` in the context menu.

 Double-click the list, click the edit icon at the right end of the list, or click the `Add Row` button or `Edit Row` button below to open the edit screen.